ros/catkin/doc/user_guide/rosbuild_migration.rst

 because the build farm that generates binary Debian packages from released ROS stacks will eventually be decommissioned in the future.

+Since catkinized stacks cannot depend on rosbuild stacks, the migration has to start with core stacks and move on along the dependency chain.
+This is the motivation for the wet/dry metaphor alon a rising tide.

 Quick start guide
 .................

+.. todo:: The separation into stacks and packages is going to be dropped, then this page needs to be changed accordingly.

 At a high level, the key steps to convert a ROS stack from rosbuild to catkin are: